|

 although it was outside the limits of legal settlement.

-Nearby points of interest are the Old Tathra Wharf,
+Nearby points of interest are the Old Tathra Wharf and

-and.
-Mimosa Rocks National Park starts at the northern end of Tathra
+the Mimosa Rocks National Park that begins at the northern end of Tathra

 Beach and runs north for about 16km.
 It has five access roads from the